bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/22-overview-2.png"/>
 </p><br>

-How does BigBlueButton enable real-time sharing of media without plug-ins or downloads?
-Chrome, Firefox, and Safari Mobile (iOS) all support the web real-time communications (WebRTC) libraries.
-These built-in libraries give the browser the ability to send/receive audio, video, and screen.
-What about Edge?
-The good news is Microsoft recently [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) they are switching Chromium engine (yay!).
+BigBlueButton runs within your mobile browsers as well (we recomend iOS 12.2 and Android 6.0).
+There is no mobile application to install -- just click a link and it's ready top run.

+Recently, Microsoft [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) they are switching Chromium engine.
+This means almost a billion Windows 10 computers will be able to run BigBlueButton with a single click.
+Very cool.

 ## Designed for online learning